msfjarvis/msfjarvis.dev/content/posts/how-i-use-git.md

 ![diff-so-fancy rendering the diff of a commit][3]

 - `pretty.fixes` adds a ['pretty'][10] format called `fixes` which lists commits in the style that is used by the Linux kernel developers to link to the commits which introduced the bug they're fixing in their current commit.
-It adds a chain of historical reference to identify common bug patterns that are repeatedly occuring, which can then allow teams to devise ways of avoiding them.
+It adds a chain of historical reference to identify common bug patterns that are repeatedly occurring, which can then allow teams to devise ways of avoiding them.

 ```
 ➜ git log --pretty=fixes